-- Bulgarian split squats are challenging and don’t require a lot of weight.
-Avoid going heavy at this extreme angle because you may not be able to return to your starting position and hurt yourself
+- Avoid using a lot of weight.
+Bulgarian split squats are challenging and don’t require you to go heavy.
+Lifting super heavy at this extreme angle can be tricky.
+You may not be able to return to your starting position and end up hurting yourself.

-- Keep the front leg on a 90-degree angle so that your knee doesn’t pass your toes, which prevents straining the knee
+- Avoid moving your front leg forward instead of downwards.
+You must keep the front leg on a 90-degree angle so that your knee doesn’t pass your toes, which can strain the knee joint.

-- Avoid keeping your shoulders forward and rounding your back, which put unnecessary stress on your back
+- Avoid keeping your shoulders forward and rounding your back.
+This puts unnecessary stress on your back.

 Video: How to Do Bulgarian Split Squats